axelerant-mautic/mautic-retail-marketing-automation-plugin/README.md

 The plugin depends on [Custom Object plugin][PluginCustomObjectsHome].

 When enable this plugin will create the followings,
-1. [Abandoned Cart](Docs/abandoned-cart.md) object as custom object
+1. [Product](Docs/custom-object-product.md) object as custom object
-2. Segment to create a abandoned card customer list
+2. Segment to create a Product card customer list
 3. Email with [token](Docs/token.md) that replaces the list of products
 4. [Campaign](Docs/campaign.md)